somelinguist/Textastic-Citation-Completions/README.md

 1. Enable shared/untrusted shortcuts as described on [Apple's website](https://support.apple.com/en-gb/guide/shortcuts/apdfeb05586f/3.2/ios/13.2) if you haven't already done so.
 2. Get the shared Updated Textastic Citations shortcut here: [https://www.icloud.com/shortcuts/fe1101d4c92746b2aa2c30a357f961c1](https://www.icloud.com/shortcuts/fe1101d4c92746b2aa2c30a357f961c1).
 3. On first run, the shortcut will walk you through the necessary installation steps:
   - Installing the bundled script into Scriptable.
-You can see the script that it installs at [shortcut/Update Textastic Citations.js](shortcut/Update Textastic Citations.js).
+You can see the script that it installs at `shortcut/Update Textastic Citations.js`.
   - Creating the necessary file `#Textastic/CodeCompletion/citations.json` in Textastic's document folder in `On My iPad`, and automatically creating the Bookmark needed in Scriptable.
   - Optionally creating a Bookmark to a default `.bib` file to use when running the script without input from the Share Sheet.
 This is a necessary step if you want to use the shortcut as a Personal Automation that can run automatically when you open Textastic to update citation completions.
 If you choose `No` at this step, the shortcut in 4. can be used to set a default bibliography.
 4. Optionally, get an additional shortcut that can be used to update which `.bib` file should be used by default: [https://www.icloud.com/shortcuts/cedf14579a274c029a4e029d8526f53a](https://www.icloud.com/shortcuts/cedf14579a274c029a4e029d8526f53a).
 You could also create your own that updates the `Textastic Citations` Bookmark.